marcosimbuerger/symfony-monitoring-satellite-bundle/README.md

 For the _encoders_, define the `Symfony\Component\Security\Core\User\User` class.
 This internal class is used by Symfony to represent in-memory users.

-Under the _providers_ section, create a `monitoring_satellite_bundle` provider and configure an in-memory user with a password.
+Under the _providers_ section, create a `monitoring_satellite_auth_provider` provider and configure an in-memory user with a password.
 Use `bin/console security:encode-password` to generate the password hash.

 Define the authentication under the _firewall_ section.
 Add the pattern for the MonitoringSatelliteBundle's route and define the previous created provider for the basic authentication.